QuickBooks Blog

 Running a business

 From cash flow to profitability, there are lots of metrics that can provide a picture of the financial health of your business.
-Together, they all help you understand how you're tracking, what's working and where there's room for improvement.
+Together, these indicators help you understand how you're tracking, what's working, and where there's room for improvement.

 Annual turnover meaning

-Annual turnover usually refers to the total income made by a business over a year.
-It's sometimes also called 'gross revenue' or 'total sales'.
+Annual turnover typically refers to the total income generated by a business over a year.
+It’s sometimes called 'gross revenue' or 'total sales.'

-For the sake of this article though, we'll be focusing on the most common definition of annual turnover – yearly income from sales.
+For this article, we’re focusing on the most common meaning of turnover: yearly income from sales.

-More Resources: If you also need to calculate your inventory turnoover, you can use our inventory turnover calculator for free.
+Need to calculate inventory turnover?
+Try our inventory turnover calculator for free.

 What's the difference between turnover and profit?